malys/flickr-uploader/README.md

 * Q: How to automate it with a Synology NAS ?
 * A: First you will need to run script at least one time in a ssh client to get the token file.
+     Refer to the "Task Scheduler (cron)" section above.
      Then with DSM 6.1, create an automate task, make it run once a day for example, and put this in the textbox without quotes "path_to_your_python_program path_to_your_script".
 For example, assuming you installed Python package from Synocommunity, command should look like "/usr/local/python/bin/python /volume1/script/flickr-uploader/uploadr.py".